-IEP Accent Reduction/Pronunciation Session A
+IEP Accent Reduction/Pronunciation Session A 26 hours (Vowel and consonants in parts of speech and contractions)

 This module can be added on at all levels.
 The class is an elective for students in the SSU IEP program who have some knowledge of English, but who may not be able to converse fluently and comfortably in the language and wish to modify or reduce their accent.
 They will develop their listening and understanding skills as well as improve their ability to pronounce words and phrases correctly, reduce their accents and identify and practice sounds typical in American English.